On the Normalization of Confusion Matrices: Methods and Geometric Interpretations: BI-NORMALIZATION

-In this section, we define the bistochastic normalization, outline the key properties it should satisfy, and show how the IPF procedure can compute it accordingly.
+In this section, we define the bi-normalization, outline the key properties it should satisfy, and show how the IPF procedure can compute it accordingly.

 Theoretical analysis is simpler with positive matrices.
 Since a non-negative confusion matrix $M$ and its strictly positive counterpart $M + \epsilon$ (for small $\epsilon$) exhibit similar model behavior, we propose using $M + \epsilon$ instead.
-Experimental results demonstrate that this approach achieves strong performance.
-Therefore, without loss of generality, we assume $M$ is a positive confusion matrix.
+We now assume that $M$ is a positive confusion matrix.